Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 }
 ```

-You can also hide the sample folders from Unity's import procedure by using the [special folder names](https://docs.unity3d.com/Manual/SpecialFolders.html).
+You can also exclude the sample folders from Unity's import procedure by using the [special folder names](https://docs.unity3d.com/Manual/SpecialFolders.html).

 ## Developing Custom Packages